 3 Testing Approach and Overall Process

-This Generic Test Profile has been specified to be fully compatible with the GSMA Embedded SIM specification for both M2M and Consumer Devices as defined in GSMA PRDs SGP.01 [1] and SGP.02 [2] for M2M and SGP.21 [4] and SGP.22 [5] for Consumer Devices.
+This Generic Test Profile has been specified to be fully compatible with the GSMA Embedded SIM specification for both M2M and Consumer Devices as defined in GSMA PRDs SGP.01 [1] and SGP.02 [2] for M2M, SGP.21 [4] and SGP.22 [5] for Consumer Devices, and SGP.31 [17] and SGP.32 [18] for IoT Devices.

 3.1 Generic Test Profile Concept

-The Generic Test Profile has been developed to fulfil requirements for the execution of Device tests defined by standardization organizations and included in industry certification schemes GCF and PTCRB, as per Use Case a) in section Error!
-Reference source not found..
+The Generic Test Profile has been developed to fulfil requirements for the execution of Device tests defined by standardization organizations and included in industry certification schemes GCF and PTCRB, as per Use Case a) in section 2.

 In order to facilitate an efficient and cost-effective testability solution for all use cases defined in section 2, it is RECOMMENDED that: